meithan/AoC21/README.md

 We then simply count how many 1s, 4s, 7s and 8s were found and that's it.

-For Part 2, I ended up solving it using two different strategies, but it took me way too much alternating between the two and making them work.
+For Part 2, I ended up solving it using <s>two</s> different strategies, but it took me way too much alternating between the two and making them work.

-Strategy 1: brute force
+Strategy 1: Brute force

 This is a simple [substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher) with a 7-letter alphabet (the letters corresponding to the seven segments, 'abcdefg'), so there are 7! = 5040 possible keys.
 Hence, it's completely feasible to brute force the problem by trying them all.
 In each entry, for a given trial key we go over each of the 10 signal patterns and see if it deciphers to one of the digits under that key.
 If it works for all patterns, we've found the correct key.
 We then decipher the output values and solve the problem.
 This breaks the key in a couple of seconds.
 Using [itertools.permutations](https://docs.python.org/3/library/itertools.html#itertools.permutations) is a nice compact way to iterate over all permutations of 'abcdefg' (instead of the seven nested fors).

-Strategy 2: breaking the cipher by successive elimination
+Strategy 2: Breaking the cipher by successive elimination ([code](https://github.com/meithan/AoC21/blob/main/day08/day08_alt.py))

 The second, more clever strategy is to work out the key by elimination by analizing the 10 signal patterns and applying restrictions derived from the letters contained in each digit.
 We create a mapping of the cipher letters 'abcdefg' to Python [sets](https://docs.python.org/3/library/stdtypes.html#set) containing all remaining possibilites, initially all letters.
 Then we go over each of the 10 encoded signal patterns, and narrow down the options for each letter by applying the following rules: